kyma-project/kyma/components/istio-kyma-patch/README.md

 the istio-system Namespace.
 See the [job ConfigMap](../../resources/istio-kyma-patch/templates/configmap.yaml) to see which patches are applied by default.

 5. Enable default sidecar injection for Istio.
-By default, sidecar injection is enabled in the Namespaces labelled with `istio-injection: enabled`.
-The patch reverses this behaviour: sidecar injection is enabled for all Namespaces, except those labelled with `istio-injection: disabled`.
+By default, sidecar injection is enabled in the Namespaces labeled with `istio-injection: enabled`.
+The patch reverses this behavior: sidecar injection is enabled for all Namespaces, except those labeled with `istio-injection: disabled`.

-6. Disable sidecar injection for the `istio-system` namespace.
-As described in the previous step, Istio injects sidecars to all Namespaces.
-To disable sidecar injection in the `istio-system` Namespace, the namespace must be labelled as non-eligible for sidecar injection.
+6. Disable sidecar injection in the `istio-system` Namespace.